cv256/CVJoy/README.md

 - the simulator pitches and rols 20º (wich is a lot, scary) front/back left/right (provided by two 800W drills)
 - and I've been thinking about adding 2 seatbelts that compress you when you break or turn hard ;-)

-It is recognised just like any comercial good steering wheel with forceedback, 3 pedals, handbrake, buttons and shifter, so that parts work with any game
+It is recognised just like any comercial good steering wheel with forceedback, 3 pedals, handbrake, buttons and shifter, so that parts work with any game.
 The leds, wind, shaking, pith&roll need specific software for each game, and by now I've developed it only for Assetto Corsa (but it's easy to do it for other car games, or even flight simulators).

 This project wants to be a complete tutorial on how to do it, and I'm sharing all the software I developed for this.
 It would be fantastic if this could help others to build their own simulators.